HP’s New Monitors Are Certified in Ways You Never Asked For

 The E24mv G4 also has two 2W speakers built-in and a pair of microphones for an admittedly complete conference experience--as long as that conference isn't noisy enough to drown out a pair of 2W speakers.

 Of course, all of these features are totally applicable to any other videoconferencing app.
-And we’ve yet to see a Microsoft Teams-certified monitor (enter diss about Zoom surpassing Teams here), for example, so there’s no big reason to tout Zoom certification over the integrated hardware.
+And we’ve yet to see a Skype-certified monitor (enter diss about Zoom surpassing Skype here), for example, so there’s no big reason to tout Zoom certification over the integrated hardware.
 But at least someone’s excited about the Zoom stamp of approval.

 “We are excited to introduce the first Zoom Certified collaboration display for the personal workplace - the HP E24mv Conferencing Monitor,” Eric Yu, Head of Hardware Partnership, Zoom, said in a statement.
 “This is the first certification of its kind, involving extensive testing.
 Zoom is committed to providing video communications that empower people to accomplish more.”